ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 As a technology designed with large-scale deployment in mind, mesh is optimized for long battery life and low cost.

-**Thread** is designed for indoor use, with a range of only a few meters. **Wi-SUN** and **6LoWPAN-ND** has a range of up to one kilometer, and is therefore better suited for external use.
+**Thread** is designed for indoor use, with a range of only a few meters. **Wi-SUN** and **6LoWPAN-ND** have a range of up to one kilometer and are therefore better suited for external use.
 Throughput of Mesh technologies is up to 200 kbps.

 Mesh networks are self-healing, with no single point of failure.
 They are more suitable for limited spaces because of the expense in infrastructure setup and maintenance.